Growth & Development

 The forebrain subdivides into the anterior telencephalon, and caudal diencephalon.
-Mesencephalon does not subdivide.
-Rhombencephalon subdivides into anterior metencephalon and posterior myelencephalon.
+Midbrain or mesencephalon does not subdivide.
+Hindbrain or rhombencephalon subdivides into anterior metencephalon and posterior myelencephalon.

 Neural tube closure in mammals is initiated at several places along the AP axis.
 Failure to close the posterior neuropore at day 27 results in spina bifida, failure to close anterior neural tube results in lethal anencephaly, where the forebrain remains in contact with amniotic fluid and inevitably degenerates.

 The reader is advised to pay attention to the following explanation of the reason for intraventricular implantation of fetal precursor cell transplants.

 The original neural tube is composed of a one-layer thick germinal neuroepithelium.
 It is a rapidly dividing cell population.
 DNA synthesis, i.e. S phase of mitosis, occurs while the nucleus is at the external side of the tube, and as mitosis proceeds the nucleus migrates luminally.
 Mitosis occurs on the luminal side of the cell layer.